ACCESS-NRI/access-hive.org.au/docs/about/user_support/index.md

     Go to our [**Model Data**](/model_evaluation/data/model_catalogs) section on the ACCESS-Hive to learn how to find and access model data.

     In both cases, you need to have access to the specific projects at NCI in order to read the data.
-For more information, check the [**First Steps**](/getting_started/first_steps) page.
+For more information, check how to [**Set Up your NCI Account**](/getting_started/first_steps).

 ??? question "What is the difference between _teams_ and _working groups_?"